f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

          rate_limiting:
             enabled: false

-   *What this does:*

-   - You are declaring that Bot Defense must be enforced on the application and that required user-facing pages must exist.

 Commit and Push the Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-6. Save your changes and commit them to GitLab.
+1. Save your changes and commit them to GitLab.

    Use the Source Control panel in VS Code Server and commit your changes with a message similar to: